Calendar Dates in Focus: Summer 2025

 World Ocean Day supports collaborative conservation, working with its global network of youth leaders and 2,000+ organizations in 150+ countries, and by providing free and customizable promotional and actionable resources.

 Refugee Week is the world's largest arts and culture festival celebrating the contributions, creativity and resilience of refugees and people seeking sanctuary.
-The theme for 2024 is Our Home, which aims to celebrate what 'home' means to us all, whether it's a place of refuge, a feeling, or a state of mind; a house, or an entire planet.
+The theme for 2025 is Community as a Superpower: "Community is the incredible everyday.
+Ordinary and extraordinary.
+Simple acts of shared generosity.
+Kindness multiplied to become an unstoppable force!"

 Organised by charity Mencap, Learning Disability Week is all about making sure the world hears what life is like if you have a learning disability.
 This year's theme of "Do you see me?" is focused on helping those with learning disabilities be seen, heard and valued.